jowenthomas/linear-algebra-applications/assets/pages/adjacency-matrices-for-descriptors-in-dracula.md

 <h2>Prerequisites</h2>
 <ul>
     <li>You are familiar with the main characters of the novel.
-A quick read of the plot and main characters of the <a>wiki</a> will suffice.
-You could also watch Francis Ford Coppola's <i><a>Bram Stoker's Dracula</a></i>; but, be aware that they inject a love narrative between Dracula and Mina that does not exist in the novel, and will seem contraditactory to the characterization of Dracula that we develop below.</li>
+A quick read of the plot and main characters of the <a href="https://en.wikipedia.org/wiki/Dracula" target="_blank">wiki</a> will suffice.
+You could also watch Francis Ford Coppola's <i><a href="https://www.imdb.com/title/tt0103874/" target="_blank">Bram Stoker's Dracula</a></i>; but, be aware that they inject a love narrative between Dracula and Mina that does not exist in the novel, and will seem contraditactory to the characterization of Dracula that we develop below.</li>
-    <li>Familiarity with adjacency matrcies, either from the <a>wiki</a> or by reading the previous article, Matrix Multiplication to Find Connecting Flights.</li>
+    <li>Familiarity with adjacency matrcies, either from the <a href="https://en.wikipedia.org/wiki/Adjacency_matrix" target="_blank">wiki</a> or by reading the previous article, Matrix Multiplication to Find Connecting Flights.</li>
 </ul>

 <h2>Introduction</h2>